Valerian Root (Valeriana officinalis) is long-living flowering plant with a naturally sweet scent that has been used in perfume for centuries.

 Since valerian root has a very short half-life (100 minutes) and its effects are highly variable, some trial and error will be necessary.

-SAM-e supplements reach peak blood concentrations roughly four hours after ingestion.
+supplements reach peak blood concentrations roughly four hours after ingestion.

 The below dosage suggestions serve as starting points based on the desired effects you want from SAM-e.

 The dosage suggestions for Valerian Root Extract are as follows (assuming at least 1% valerenic acid and valerenol):

 Reduce Anxiety and Enhance Mood: 500mg taken once daily on an empty stomach (work up to 1000mg per day, if needed).
 Add 500mg of St.John’s Wort for better efficacy.